Top 20 Most Popular Foods in Madagascar

-Masikita is a real institution for street food lovers of the island.
+Masikita is a real institution for street food lovers on the island.
 Traditionally, these skewers are prepared with marinated zebu.
 However, many alternatives have appeared over the years.
-Today, we find masikita made with chicken, fish, octopus, etc.
+Today, we find Masikita made with chicken, fish, octopus, etc.

-At the end of the day, masikita vendors flourish in the streets of the big Malagasy towns.
+At the end of the day, Masikita vendors flourish in the streets of the big Malagasy towns.
 The city dwellers gather around this local barbecue to conclude their day in a joyful and good mood.
-This speciality is served with achard, and is consumed with alcohol or a cold drink.
+This specialty is served with Achard, and is consumed with alcohol or a cold drink.

-Koba is very appreciated by the inhabitants of the middle of the country, and there is even a city which made koba its speciality.
-If you pass by Talata Volonondry, a rural community located about twenty kilometers north of Antananarivo, the capital of Madagascar, do not forget to taste this local speciality.
+Koba is very appreciated by the inhabitants of the middle of the country, and there is even a city that made Koba its specialty.
+If you pass by Talata Volonondry, a rural community located about twenty kilometers north of Antananarivo, the capital of Madagascar, do not forget to taste this local specialty.

 17. Mofo Baolina

 Mofo Baolina is a snack similar to a donut made of flour, sugar, milk, and eggs.
 This snack is simply delicious when flavored with vanilla or cinnamon and can be enjoyed at any time of the day.

 It makes the ideal snack if you feel hungry in the middle of the day.
 It goes without saying that Mofo Baolina is accompanied by coffee during breakfast or a small gourmet snack.